uggla/planetoid/README.md

 Planetoid is a toy project to demonstrate and learn several technologies.
 The goal is to create a little multiplayer [asteriod](https://en.wikipedia.org/wiki/Asteroids_(video_game)) game clone.
-* Server side is composed with 2 parts:
+* Server-side is composed of 2 parts:
     * A server based on a [Quarkus](https://quarkus.io/) application.
 The goal of this application will be to:
       * Show games in progress and terminated with participants and winner.
       * Allow users to authenticate and add comments to a specific game.
-      * Launch workers to allow several games in parallel each with individual players.
+      * Launch workers to allow several games in parallel, each with individual players.
     * A worker based on a [Quarkus](https://quarkus.io/) application using websockets derived from the chat example.
 The goal of this application is currently to:
       * Pass game messages between clients.
-* Client side is a [Rust](https://www.rust-lang.org/) application using [macroquad](https://github.com/not-fl3/macroquad) framework.
-As well, it was derived from the asteroid example, but refactored in a more object oriented code.
+* Client-side is a [Rust](https://www.rust-lang.org/) application using [macroquad](https://github.com/not-fl3/macroquad) framework.
+It was also derived from the asteroid example but refactored in a more object-oriented code.
 It can be compiled as:
     * A native application that will use websockets ([tungstenite](https://github.com/snapview/tungstenite-rs)) to share game data.
 Only Linux has been fully tested so far, but it should run on Windows/MacOs as well.
-    * A wasm32 application, that can be run in a browser.
-Currently websockets are not implemented, but the game can be played in solo mode.
+    * A wasm32 application that can be run in a browser.
+Currently, websockets are not implemented, but the game can be played in solo mode.
 * Deployment on [Kubernetes](https://kubernetes.io/) for the server and the required infrastructure to capture metrics ([Prometheus](https://prometheus.io/) / [Grafana](https://grafana.com/)) as well as authentication ([Keycloak](https://www.keycloak.org/)) and persistance ([Postgres](https://www.postgresql.org/)).

-This project is in an early stage, so a lot of features are missing and need to be implemented.
-However, as stated at the beginning, the goal is not to propose a real game but a demo to explain and share about these technologies.
+This project is in an early stage, so many features are missing and need to be implemented.
+However, as stated initially, the goal is not to propose a real game but a demo to explain and share these technologies.

 ## Targeted infra overview